nick-falco/eat/README.md

 <h3 align="center">Evolution of Algebraic Terms</h3>

 <p>
 EAT is software implementation of the algorithms described in papers Evolution of Algebraic Terms (EAT) [1][2][3].
-Given an arbitrary performance specification, the program systematically designs a digital ciruit using binary logic on groupoids of size 3 or larger.
+Given an arbitrary performance specification, the program systematically designs a digital circuit using binary logic on groupoids of size 3 or larger.
 The program's success is documented by its ability to consistently find such designs from an incredibly vast search space in fractions of a second.
 It has applications in both the fields of Mathematics and Computer Engineering.
 </p>